The-Academic-Observatory/coki-language/README.md

 # COKI Language Detection
 This project contains a script to detect the language of academic papers based on their titles and abstracts.
-The instructions below

 ## 1. Pre-requisites
 * Python 3.8